Whatcom County Public Works' Equipment Rental and Revolving

 The ER&R fund is unique in the fact that the funding

-is different from any other within the county.
+is different from most within the county.
 Internal

 funding, setting up rental rates, rates to cover overhead,

-and fleet maintenance and replacement is unique.
+and fleet maintenance and replacement are unique.
 As long

 as other departments are functioning and the need is there

 for materials, supplies and equipment to perform projects,

 the ER&R fund will be there too.

 Some of the key users of this service include Health &